-If the items are read/written one by one then it is not necessary to define the position, but it is handy to use this automated positioning.
+If the items are read/written one by one then it is not necessary to define the position manually, but it is better to use this automated positioning.

-0 (default) - The string is read up to the first NULL character.
+0 (default) - The text string is read up to the first NULL character.

-1 - The string is read to the end of the data block.
+1 - The text string is read to the end of the data block.

 0 (default) - (ANSI) Each character is stored in a single byte.
 The values from 0 to 127 represent an ASCII character table that is not changing in meaning.
 The values from 128 to 255 have different meaning in various localizations (code pages, e.g. Windows CP-1250).

-1 - (UTF-8) Each character is stored in 1, 2 or 4 bytes, i.e has variable lenght.
+1 - (UTF-8) Each character is stored in 1, 2 or 4 bytes, it means has variable length.
 The advantage is that the latin characters (ASCII) are stored in a single byte.
 Only special characters and characters with diacritics are stored in multiple bytes.
 This storage is therefore very efficient.

-2 - (UTF-16) Each character is stored in 2 bytes (or exceptionally in 4 bytes), i.e. it has a fixed lenght.
-The advantage is that most characters are stored in 2 bytes so these strings are easy to work with (because of the fixed lenght).
+2 - (UTF-16) Each character is stored in 2 bytes (or exceptionally in 4 bytes), i.e. it has a fixed length.
+The advantage is that most characters are stored in 2 bytes so these strings are easy to work with (because of the fixed length).